 - modify the behavior of repeat offenders

 Filing an Appeal

-Appeals for both parking violations and Vehicle&Traffic law violations must be submitted in writing.
+Appeals for parking violations must be submitted online.
+Vehicle&Traffic law violations must be submitted in writing.
 Required documentation to appeal a handicap violation must include:

 - photocopy of (valid) handicap hang tag